 There are numerous ways stress can be dealt with; you can push stress away and cover it up, or you could face it head on and deal with it at its core.
-These 11 stress management techniques will help you face your stress proactively and stop it before it starts to take over your life.
+These 10 best stress management techniques will help you face your stress proactively and stop it before it starts to take over your life.

 Why Stress Happens